Castcs/hpc/hw1/README.md

 ```

 Make sure you capture the binary files there were built.
 I want to make sure everyone is able to build successfully, and it will be part of the grade.

+I showed the class how to "scp" the file to your own computer during the last class.
+If you are having trouble with this, you could obtain your code from your git site as well, if you created one.
+If you have a Windows system, you can use the "putty" tools in order to use scp from a Windows command line.
+Google "putty pscp.exe".
+The guy who made these tools is named chiark, double check that you are getting the utility from the right place.

+The final turn in for this assignment should be submitted to Canvas.
+It is set to allow .tar and .zip files, with the preference being a .tar file.

 Optional reading:
 If you prefer to create the archive yourself, make sure that it follows this structure _exactly_.